M548: Swiss Army

 The M548 was mainly used as ammunition transporter in units equipped with the self-propelled M109 howitzer.
 Also, the armor and weapons mechanic school's recruits, as well as at the tank mortar unit 16/5, used the M548.
 The usual load is ten pallets of eight 155 mm projectiles including charges and detonators.
 The handling is done with an electric hoist.

 British Army

-The British Army used M548 as logistical support for (UK) Armoured Division in the 1991 Gulf War.
+The British Army used the M548 as logistical support for (UK) Armoured Division in the 1991 Gulf War.

 The M548 was also used as the basis for the Tracked Rapier anti-aircraft missile system, originally intended for the Iranian Army but delivered to the British Army after the revolution caused the order to be cancelled.

-On 25 February 1991, a pair of M548 crewed by personnel of the Royal Electrical and Mechanical Engineers, were supporting 16th/5th The Queen's Royal Lancers who were providing the reconnaissance for the division.
+On 25 February 1991, a pair of M548s crewed by personnel of the Royal Electrical and Mechanical Engineers, were supporting 16th/5th The Queen's Royal Lancers who were providing the reconnaissance for the division.
 They were attacked by an Iraqi Type 59 tank.
 One M548 was disabled and the Type 59 reengaged the second M548 who returned fire with small arms.
 Two crewmen (Sergeant Dowling, MM and Lance Corporal F. Evans, REME) were killed.